rachit-bharadwaj/portfolio/README.md

 This is a portfolio project built using NextJS, TailwindCSS and more.
 It is a simple website that displays my skills and projects.
-It is hosted on Vercel and can be found at [https://www.joshuamichaelwaggoner.com](https://www.joshuamichaelwaggoner.com).